-7.1 It is surely people who require supporting infrastructure and accessibility to Public Transport Services rather than 'Habitable Rooms' and therefore the appropriate parameter for Residential Density is 'persons per hectare' - NOT Habitable Rooms per hectare.
-The preferred parameter is therefore bedspaces per hectare as shown in the parameter Table at the head of this formal representation.
+- 7.1 It is surely people who require supporting infrastructure and accessibility to Public Transport Services rather than 'Habitable Rooms' and therefore the appropriate parameter for Residential Density is 'persons per hectare' NOT Habitable Rooms per hectare.
+The preferred parameter is therefore bedspaces per hectare as shown in the parameter Table at the head of this formal representation. - 7.2 The Application Form for this proposal at 211 Wickham Road states that the Site Area is 324sq.m. equivalent to 0.0324ha.
+The Residential Density as calculated from the Application Form is 7 persons 7/0.0324ha = 216.049 ≈216.05bedspaces/ha. - 7.3 Required Public Transport Accessibility Level (PTAL). - 7.3.1 It is presumed that the Area Type as defined by the National Model Design Code & Guidance at the low value of the Density Range would be of Lower PTAL and the Higher of the Density Range at the Higher PTAL.
+Assuming this to be the objective, the distribution over the lower and higher Ranges should incrementally increase approximately linearly from Zero through to a PTAL of 6 as defined by TfL.

-- 7.2 The Application Form for this proposal at 211 Wickham Road states that the Site Area is 324sq.m. equivalent to 0.0324ha. - 7.3 The Residential Density as calculated from the Application Form is 7 persons 7/0.03ha = 216.05bedspaces/ha (or 8.5/0.0324 = 262.35hr/ha). - 7.4 Required Public Transport Accessibility Level (PTAL). - 7.4.1 It is presumed that the Area Type as defined by the National Model Design Code & Guidance at the low value of the Density Range would be of Lower PTAL and the Higher of the Density Range at the Higher PTAL.
-Assuming this to be the objective, the distribution over the lower and higher Ranges should incrementally increase approximately linearly from Zero through to a PTAL of 6 as defined by TfL. - 7.4.2 The assessment of Housing Density in the National Model Design Code & Guidance are National figures and therefore a National figure for Residential Density in occupants per unit would be an appropriate conversion from Housing Density to Residential Density.
-As there is no guidance in any Local Plan for this assessment, we can use the National Statista Ref: 6 latest average occupancy of households in the UK in 2021 at 2.36. - 7.5 Area Type Setting Public Transport Accessibility Level (PTAL) Required - 7.5.1 Conversion from Housing Density to Residential Density using the StatistaTM National conversion factor of 2.36 persons/unit (2021).
+The Proposed Residential Density (bs/ha) increase of 305.04% from Outer Suburban through Suburban to Urban would require a Public Transport Accessibility Level (PTAL) of 4.29 when the available PTAL is Level 2.

+7.4 The assessment of Housing Density in the National Model Design Code & Guidance are National figures and therefore a National figure for Residential Density in occupants per unit would be an appropriate conversion from Housing Density to Residential Density.
+As there is no guidance in any Local Plan for this assessment, we can use the National Statista latest average occupancy of households in the UK in 2021 at 2.36.
-Conversion Housing Density Residentia l Density

-Min Max Min Max

-Outer Suburban 20 40 47.2 94.4

-Suburban 40 60 94.4 141.6

-Urban 60 120 141.6 283.2

-Central 120 No Max 283.2 No Max

-7.5.2 The following graphical illustration provides an assessment of the required

-Conversion Table from Housing Density (U/ha) to Residential Density (Persons/ha)

-PTAL to support the proposed development in terms of habitable rooms per hectare (hr/ha) and bedspaces per hectare (bs/ha), assuming a 'linear' incremental increase over the PTAL ranges 0 through 6, across the Setting from low Density to high density of the Area Type Range.

-7.5.3 The Area Type Setting at 211 Wickham Road is presumed to be "Suburban" for a TfL assessment of connectivity but the Density in terms of bedspaces per hectare at 216.05bs/ha is within the mid-range of an Urban Area Type Setting or at 262.35hr/ha is within the lower of the Central Area Type Setting range and would require a PTALs of:
+- 7.5 Area Type Setting Public Transport Accessibility Level (PTAL) Required - 7.5.1 Conversion from Housing Density to Residential Density using the Statista6 National conversion factor of 2.36 persons/unit (2021). - 7.5.2 The graphical illustration (above) provides an assessment of the required PTAL to support the proposed development in terms of habitable rooms per hectare (hr/ha) and bedspaces per hectare (bs/ha), assuming a 'linear' incremental increase over the PTAL ranges 0 through 6, across the Setting from low Density to high density of the Area Type Range. - 7.5.3 The Area Type Setting at 211 Wickham Road is presumed to be "Outer Suburban" for a TfL assessment of connectivity but the Density in terms of bedspaces per hectare at 216.05bs/ha is within the mid-range of an Urban Area Type Setting and would require a PTALs of:

-$$y = mx + c$$ where $y = Density$ , $m = \frac{\delta y}{\delta x}$ , $x = PTAL \& c = y$ when $x = 0$
+$$y = mx + c$$ where $y = Density$, $m = \frac{\delta y}{\delta x}$, $x = PTAL \& c = y$ when $x = 0$